Stanislus29/StansMicroPy/Report.md

 3. **Create Virtual Environment**

-Navigate to your Project Folder, then:
+Navigate to your Project Folder, then in bash:

 ```bash
 python -m venv mediapipe_env